rogerdunnhawaii/tictactoe-client/README.md

  Use alerts for anything.  - check
  Display errors or warnings in the console. - check Display debugging messages in the console. - check

+# push to github pages

+1. git checkout gh-pages
+2. git merge main-branch
+3. make sure application.js and vendor.js is not ignored (delete from .gitignore)
+4. run `grunt build`
+5. commit and push
+6. wait a few seconds for github page to update